jupadin/MMM-F1/README.md

 This module is an extention for the [MagicMirror](https://github.com/MichMich/MagicMirror).

 The module is based on the work of [ianperrin](https://github.com/ianperrin/MMM-Formula1) and uses the [ERGAST API](http://ergast.com/mrd/).
+The curuit layouts are also taken from [ianperrin](https://github.com/ianperrin/MMM-Formula1) and can be found there! :)

 ### To-Do's
+[] Implement fetcher object analog to newsfetcher
+[] Update README with new configuration options
+[] Implement logic to focus on more than a single driver or constructeur

 ## Installation